msp-strath/three-times/content/datatypes/generic.md

 :::

-As Idris is dependently typed there is more going underneath the hood, that you may initially appreciate.
+As Idris is dependently typed, there is more going underneath the hood than you may initially appreciate.
 Type variables are *implicitly* bound, and are thus identifiers.
 So we need to distinguish these (and other) variables from (type and data) constructors and other variables when it is not clear what these variables are.